 Alternate Career Tracks as a Software Tester

-Once you have got yours hand dirty in manual testing, you can pursue following specializations
+Once you have got your hand dirty in manual testing, you can pursue following specializations

-Performance Testing: As a performance test engineer, you will be responsible for checking application responsiveness (time taken to load, maximum load application can handle) etc. Tools used WEBLoad, Loadrunner.
+- Performance Testing: As a performance test engineer, you will be responsible for checking application responsiveness (time is taken to load, maximum load application can handle), etc. Tools used WEBLoad, Loadrunner.

-- Business Analyst: A major advantages Testers have over Developers is that they have end to end business knowledge.
-An obvious career progression for testers is to become a Business Analyst.
-As a Business Analyst you will be responsible to analyze and assess your company’s business model and work flows ,and especially how they integration with technology .
-Based on your observation you will suggest and drive process improvements.
+- Business Analyst: A major advantages Testers have over Developers is that they have an end to end business knowledge.
+An obvious Testing career progression for testers is to become a Business Analyst.
+As a Business Analyst, you will be responsible for analyzing and assessing your company’s business model and workflows.
+As a BA, you will integrate these models and workflows with technology.

 Software Testing is Boring

-For a complete newbie, here is our suggested approach to learn Software Testing
+For a complete newbie, here is our suggested approach to learning Software Testing

 Once you are through with all the tools, you may consider taking a certification.
 We recommend ISTQB.
-But this is optional.
+However, this is optional.

-After this, when you apply for permanent jobs in big corporations you will have many skills to offer as well some practical freelancing experience which may be of value and will definitely increase your chances of being selected.
+After this, when you apply for permanent jobs in big corporations you will have many Software tester skills to offer as well some practical freelancing experience which may be of value and will increase your chances of being selected.

 - Permanent Jobs – Any major job portal like monster.com or naukri.com

-Hope to see you in a QA conference some Day! :-)
+Hope to see you at a QA conference some Day!